i3-sol/kingsley.sh/content/posts/2021/staggering-cost-of-surviving-heart-disease-in-the-usa.md

   <p>According to your insurer, this is due to not having secured pre-approval for your daughter’s stay, even though both the hospital and insurance knew of (and planned for) your daughter’s challenges 4 months prior to her birth.
 This again, is my reality.
 It would take me 25 years of paying my entire gross salary to pay that off.
 Of all times to receive such an outrageous bill, this is probably the worst.
 Hopefully it's a mistake.</p>

-  <p>Being the data-nerd I am, I want to share this journey, so I'm going to track all bills related to my daughter’s care, hopefully highlight the actual real-life cost of surviving a chronic disease in the USA, and further prove the system is just all kinds of wrong.
+  <p>Being the nerd I am, I want to share this journey, so I'm going to track all bills related to my daughter’s care, hopefully highlight the actual real-life cost of surviving a chronic disease in the USA, and further prove the system is just all kinds of wrong.
 Change can start with a single voice.
 I know I’m not alone in what I’m experiencing, and maybe, just maybe, together we can make some noise, and some good can come out of this nightmare of medical financial vampirism.
 If nothing else, I can hopefully be a light for others to find and know they are not alone.</p>

   <p>I'll keep this blog updated as/when I can.
 In the meantime, I’m going to hold tight to my daughter’s hand and tell her everything’s going to be alright.
 Because what other choice do I have?</p>
   <figure class="figure mx-md-n7">